vovasko/german_vocabulary/README.md

 ## Project Structure

 - `main.py`: The main application file containing the GUI and core functionality.
-- `vocabulary.py`: Contains classes and methods for managing vocabulary data and fetching information from Netzverb.
+- `vocabulary.py`: Contains classes and methods for fetching information from Netzverb.
+- `DB_manager.py`: Contains class for managing SQLite Database
 - `requirements.txt`: Lists the dependencies required for the project.
-- `README.md`: This file, providing an overview and instructions for the project.

 ## Dependencies